kikito/kiki.to/source/blog/2012-07-26-bootstrapping-a-mac-for-development.md

 is installed and updated independently, but it is also not as pleasant as Ubuntu, where almost everything is centralized via apt.

-I found that some applications required"double clicking" to be installed, others had to be "extracted and copied to the Applications folder", while others had an "special window" where you could drag the application icon to applications.
+I found that some applications required "double clicking" to be installed, others had to be "extracted and copied to the Applications folder", while others had an "special window" where you could drag the application icon to applications.
 And then there is the App Store, and